boyter/boyter.org/content/posts/types-of-development.md

 *Behavior Driven Development*

-Where you use real users to drive your development methology and end up delivering a product that mostly works for about 3 people as everyone else had their voice drowned out.
+Where you use real users to drive your development methodology and end up delivering a product that mostly works for about 3 people as everyone else had their voice drowned out.
 Examples include mobile apps tested by your Mum.

 ----------